 One position you should be a little more careful on is the button.
 The positional advantage of the button is all but gone, since most hands will be all in preflop, and the button actually acts first preflop when three handed.
 When you are on the button, the other players will be even more likely to call your bet, since their amount to call is reduced by their blind contribution to the pot.

-Your prime objective as the Short Stack is to pick a spot to move all in giving you fold equity with you looking to pick up the blinds or double up.
+Your prime objective as the Short Stack is to find the right moment to move all in — aiming to maximise fold equity and either pick up the blinds or double up.

 Three Roughly Equal Stacks

-When all three players have about the same amount of chips, the one who is most aggressive usually comes out on top.
+When all three players have about the same amount of chips, the player who applies the most pressure often gains an advantage — especially if the others are playing cautiously.
 The other players will feel fairly comfortable about their situation, and will be willing to let their blinds go, for a round or two anyway.

 If you find yourself in a situation where you are not able to be aggressive because another player is beating you to it, it is acceptable to let your blinds go for one or two rounds, but you then must revert to short stack strategy.